sarahliz24/aeh_art/assets/readme/testing/TESTING.md

     <img src="/workspace/aeh_art/assets/readme/images/wave_home_page.png">
 </details>

 Two errors were flagged on wave testing.
+As they are nav/footer related they are shown on all wave testing site-wide.
 1. Missing form label.
 This is within the mailchimp sign-up code, and relates to a duplicate empty form that is present to screen for form bot sign-ups.
 I therefore did not amend this code, and the warning is present on every wave page tested due to it's location in the footer.
 2. Very low contrast warning.
 This warning is picking up on a sr-only span that has both it's color and background color set to black - it is not intended to be visible to the sighted user, therefore I have not amended it.
 <br>